-Photos by Lynn Kinter.
+Photos by Lynn Kinter, IDFG.

-Christ's paintbrush (Castilleja christii) is a showy, yellow to yellowish-orange flowered perennial endemic to a single population on and mountain sagebrush communities.
+Christ's paintbrush (Castilleja christii) is a showy, yellow to yellowish-orange flowered perennial endemic to a single population on Mt.
+Harrison in the Albion Mountains of Cassia County, Idaho, where it occurs in subalpine meadow and mountain sagebrush communities.
 Christ's paintbrush was designated as a Candidate species under the Endangered Species Act in 1980.
 A Candidate Conservation Agreement was put in place in 2005 and subsequent actions have greatly reduced livestock grazing, off-road vehicle, and recreation-related threats to the species.
 In addition, weed control efforts have greatly reduced the abundance of the non-native rhizomatous grass smooth brome within the population.
 These actions contributed to Christ's paintbrush being removed from Candidate status in 2012. •